Peiliang/learngit/readme.txt

 Git is a distributed version control system.
 Git is free software distributed under the GPL.
-Git has a utable index called stage. see whether 'commit' code commit the content of working directory or that of stage
+Git has a utable index called stage.